sudoping01/wolof-tts/README.md

 * High-quality Wolof speech synthesis
 * Fast and lightweight inference
-* Supports text normalization and silence removal (to be review)
+* Supports text normalization and silence removal
 * API integration using Flask and Waitress
 * Dockerized for easy deployment